BertHav/Omgevingsmonitor_Software/README.md

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.67 <a name="version467"></a>
+Fix for startup when USBLOGGING is enabled and no USB host is connected.
+Sending mail added when battery is about 20%.
+Sending an email is implemented by calling the mail API from SMTP2GO.
+To get is up and running a free account by SMTP2 necessary.
+Sending email requires a free account with smtp2go, as well as the ability to create a DKIM entry in the DNS domain from which the email will be sent.
+In short: create an API key with SMTP2GO under Account -> Sending -> API Keys.
+Register the DNS domain from which the email will be sent under Verified Senders.
+Click on the created domain and copy the three CNAME records.
+Have the DNS administrator add these records.
+You can also use a domain managed by them via freeDNS.
+The administrator will add these records if you request them via email and your reputation is not compromised.
+To program the email functionality in the environment monitor, use the USB port.
+The omgevingsmonitor has to execute an image without USBLOGGING, either the release or debug build.
+Connect the environment monitor to a PC and open the COM port with Putty or Teraterm.
+Type "Help" for instructions.
+You can now use the commands S25, S26, and S27 to enter the "from" address, the "to" address, and the API key.
+Commands are case sensistive.
+It's essential that an image is loaded without USB logging.
+The definition for this, which needs to be commented out, is in the file usbd_cdc_if.h; comment out the line by starting it with //.

 ## version 4.66 <a name="version466"></a>
 Some minor changes, no stability issues